Stosh09/Inventory_management/docs/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
-Feel free to use and distribute as needed.
+Feel free to use, modify, and distribute as needed.